moka-guys/100k_moka_variants/README.md

 * paramiko
 * pyodbc

-The connection details for Moka  `config.ini` in the same directory of the script.
+The connection details for Moka are in `config.ini` in the same directory of the script.
 See `example_config.ini` for format.

 Run the script: